 The Style & Vibes Podcast – Mikelah Rose (Jamaican Heritage)

 The Style & Vibes Podcast brings…you guessed it Vibes and Style.
 Mikelah brings high energy and engaging conversations around Caribbean Style, music and culture.
 The show features entertainers, tastemakers and influencers.
 Mikelah through Style & Vibes is bridging cultural borders by telling stories of the Caribbean region and its globally diverse diaspora.
 She is one of four Caribbean American Podcasters on this list that specifically create content with the Caribbean Community in mind.

 With a mission statement that includes “…to highlight the wisdom, resources, and tools of today’s most accomplished everyday trailblazers…” – what else can say it better?
 Stephen Hart‘s focus is clear; bringing to light the unconventional paths taken by successful people of color – especially men, to help improve the image of the black man in today’s society.
 The episode titles can be slightly misleading, in terms of ‘learn how to’’ because the actual content contains very little direction.
 The meat is in the lessons learned by the guests as they tell their stories – which are extremely motivating and even hopeful, as they are all evidence of 2 things: There is no straight path to happiness, but every path is paved with a commitment to giving back to the community.

-As podcasts continued to grow as a profitable industry, media source, and form of art; they are also becoming more accessible, better produced, funnier, edgier, and more essential.
+Caribbean American Podcasters are contributing to the growth and profitability of the podcast industry.
+Podcasts as a media source and form of are are also becoming more accessible, better produced, funnier, edgier, and more essential.
 There is literally something for everyone – especially those looking to break boundaries.

 Did we miss anyone?
-Let us know if there are other shows hosted by Caribbean Americans that didn’t make the list.
+Let us know if there are other Caribbean American Podcasters that didn’t make the list.

 On the fence about starting a podcast?
 Not sure if you want to start one?
 Check out “So you think you wanna podcast?”.